GitHub-User228/predict_future_sales_kaggle/README.md

 Also, a stacking ensemble is considered on the top of considered models.
 It is trained by splitting data in a half, where first half is used to train the first layer models, while the second half - the meta model

+CUDF library is utilised to accelerate the EDA and feature engineering using NVIDIA GPU.

 # Kaggle results